masteringmodernpayments/book/introduction.md

 In this guide we're going to cover a basic Stripe integration and then expand upon it to cover things like background workers, subscriptions, audit trails, PCI compliance, and more.
 When you're done with the guide you should have a good grasp on how to do a complete, robust integration.

+## How does the guide work?

+As you work through the guide you'll encounter lots of code examples.
+Each one of these will link to a GitHub commit adding that code into the application that we're building.
+If you encounter issues with either the code or the guide, there are links on every page to file GitHub issues.
+There is also a discussion thread associated with each chapter, hosted as a GitHub issue.

 ## Who am I?

 I'm Pete Keen.
 I've been working with the Stripe API for a little over three years now and have built many applications with it.
 In addition, I've worked with a wide variety of payment systems at my full time and consulting jobs and learned quite a lot about how to handle payments in general.